Understanding Workplace Violence Prevention

 A generic template cannot adequately address your specific vulnerabilities or prescribe relevant, effective control measures, rendering it potentially ineffective and non-compliant in practice.

-GOAL: To protect employees.
+The goal of the law is simple: to protect employees.
 It is a workplace safety law designed to reduce violence in the workplace by requiring employers to implement preventive measures.

-RISK: Companies and their owners are now liable, regardless of their involvement in a workplace violence incident, if they do not have a program or fail to comply with their designated measures and procedures.
+⚠️ Risk: Companies and their owners are now liable, regardless of their involvement in a workplace violence incident, if they do not have a program or fail to comply with their designated measures and procedures.

 We provide:

 While an initial risk assessment is not explicitly required, your program must be tailored to the specific hazards of each workplace and integrated into existing safety programs.
-Our professionals are trained to recognize subtle environmental, operational, and behavioral indicators of potential violence across diverse industries, ensuring a comprehensive assessment that fully comply with your regulatory requirements for thoroughness and goes beyond obvious threats.
+Our professionals are trained to recognize subtle environmental, operational, and behavioral indicators of potential violence across diverse industries, ensuring a comprehensive assessment that fully complies with your regulatory requirements for thoroughness and goes beyond obvious threats.

 Copyright © 2025 Connacht Ventures LLC.
 All Rights Reserved.